The upper floor

 The slate cladding on the outside of the upper part of the building, very unusual in the Isle of Man, was mostly still in situ.

 The ground floor

-The back door on this level opens onto large lawned area with picnic table suitable for a barbeque.
+The back door on this level opens onto a large lawned area with a picnic table suitable for a barbeque.